kubeshop/testkube-docs/docs/articles/vault.md

 :::info

-The service account and namespace utilized here should be associated with the specified Vault role, and the Vault role should have an attached policy that gives it read access to the requested secret.
+The service account and namespace utilized here should be associated with the specified Vault role and the Vault role should have an attached policy that gives it read access to the requested secret.

 :::